ShVerni/Raspberry-Pi-VPN-Gateway/README.md

 This script will download, compile, and install the most recent versions of OpenVPN and Monit to ensure best performance and security.

 ### Monit
 The script will install and configure [Monit](https://mmonit.com/), which will monitor the VPN connection and ping Google.com every 10 seconds to ensure a good connection.
 If anything goes wrong, Monit will force a reboot by calling the `/home/pi/vpnfix.sh` script to try and solve the problem.
 When this happens, a timestamp will be written to the `/home/pi/vpnfix.log` file.
-Rebooting typically takes under 10 seconds to complete.
+Rebooting typically takes ~10 seconds to complete.

 ### Kill switch
 When enabled, the kill switch will block any traffic that does not go over the VPN tunnel.
 This means that if the VPN connection goes down, nothing on your network will be able to connect to the Internet unless you reset your default gateway to be your router (see the [Set Up Router](#set-up-router) section).